-Drexel University President John Fry has been a director of Nashville-based Community Health since 2004, when he was president of Lancaster's Franklin and Marshall College.
+Drexel University President John Fry has been a director of Nashville-based Community Health since 2004, when he was president of

 Community Health is the nation's largest hospital chain, with 127 hospitals.
 Locally that includes Chestnut Hill Hospital in Philadelphia, the Brandywine, Phoenixville and Jennersville Memorial regional hospitals in Chester County, Pottstown Memorial Medical Center, and Memorial Hospital of Salem County, N.J.
 Chestnut Hill is affiliated with the Penn medical system, a Drexel rival, as my colleague Stacey Burling notes here.

 What happens to Drexel and Tenet's big

 But, since Fry remains on the Community board despite Tenet's opposition to the offer, it's easy to speculate he supports, or could live with, the deal.

 Why merge, with all the expense and dislocation?
 President Obama's Medicaid expansion and healthcare reforms will boost spending on hospitals, potentially making the business more profitable -- and Community could cut as much as $400 million in yearly spending out of Tenet's $9 billion annual budget, by eliminating thousands of headquarters and back-office jobs, Susquehanna International Group analyst AJ Rice wrote in a report to clients this week.